 She holds a Master's Degree in Art History at the University of Amsterdam and a Post-Academic Degree in Conservation of Paintings and Painted Objects, with a Specialisation in Modern Art, at SRAL, The Netherlands.
 She is a member of the German Association for Conservators (VDR).

-The Conservation of Modern and Contemporary Art is a new specialism within the field of conservation.
+The conservation of modern and contemporary art is a new specialism within the field of conservation.
 In contemporary art meaning and content are often expressed by unconventional materials and highly individual methods of production.
-Artists may use food, plastics, commercially available objects, electronics and household paint in their work.
-All these materials, including traditional artist's materials, are prone to ageing, causing changes in appearance, which can lead to new interpretations of the artwork.
+Artists may use food, plastics, commercially available objects, electronics, and household paint in their work.
+All these materials, including traditional artist's materials, are prone to aging, causing changes in appearance, which can lead to new interpretations of the artwork.
 In addition, the context of artworks changes with time, which can lead to changing values or meaning.
 These significant aspects must be considered when treating damaged art and assessing its condition, while the artist's original intent and the integrity of the materials are most relevant.